AnanyaKitt/qa_FirstStep/README.md

 # qa_FirstStep
 Hello eveyone!!!
-I'm QA Engineer, I'm just normal people need to growth in automation test.
+I'm QA Engineer, I'm just a normal people need to growth up in automation test.
 This is my workspace to practice my skills.
 Hope this will help other too.

 ***ABOUT CODE***
 This workspace has many robotframework practices.
 Beginner and will be advanced (in the future).